goldford/goldford.github.io/_pages/about.md

 I am also a scientist with Fisheries and Oceans Canada.

 Hailing in from Port Moody, but originally a maritimer, I have spent most of my 10+ years with DFO in the Ecosystem Management Branch (Pacific and Maritimes regions).
-As an ecosystem scientist and modeller, I am broadly interested to better understand the structure and function of marine and aquatic ecosystems, and to develop approaches to wisely manage them.
+As an ecosystem scientist and modeller, I am broadly interested in understanding the structure and function of marine and aquatic ecosystems and in approaches to wisely manage them.
  In EMB, I chiefly acted as a scientist advising and coordinating scientific and technical aspects of marine spatial planning and conservation planning.
 For example, the [Northern Shelf Bioregion MPA network](https://www.newswire.ca/news-releases/marine-protected-area-network-partners-endorse-plan-to-protect-british-columbia-s-north-coast-848170307.html).
 While pursing a PhD at UBC's Institute for [Oceans and Fisheries](https://oceans.ubc.ca/) (2018 -), I have been working on simulation models that are end-to-end (i.e., water properties to whales).